 Four stillbirths among women with Covid-19 prompt HSE alert

-Postmortems identified coronavirus infection of the placenta as factor in a number of recent stillbirths
+The HSE issued an alert after coroners identified coronavirus infection of the placenta as a factor in four stillbirths in January and February

 A number of stillbirths among women with Covid-19 has prompted separate alerts from the Health Service Executive (HSE) and the Institute of Obstetricians.